rrahul963/serverless-add-api-key/README.md

 * 3.3.0 - Added UsagePlan settings
 * 3.3.1 - Added unit tests, examples and travis-ci
 * 4.0.0
   - Added Remove hook
   - Added option to read the usage plan name from the provider section.
 * 4.0.1 - Updated unit tests and added pre-commit and pre-push hooks using husky
 * 4.0.2 - Fixed usagePlan config selection criterion
+* 4.1.0 - Added an option to not delete apiKey with sls remove